Chaga

 Purity is a concern with Nutraceuticals

-Nutraceuticals come from the natural world, they tend to absorb the toxins in the environment around them, making many of the herbal supplements that you might find possibly Iatrogenic - they may actually do you more harm than good.
+Nutraceuticals come from the natural world; they tend to absorb the toxins in the environment around them, making many of the herbal supplements that you might find possibly Iatrogenic - they may actually do you more harm than good.
 This is why I wouldn't buy any old Chaga that I found on store shelves or online, especially if it's cheap.
-I'd also prefer not to get my Chaga in a "multi-vitamin" stack that combines it with a bunch of other things unless they proved its purity with a certificate of analysis.
+I'd also prefer not to get my Chaga in a "multi-vitamin" stack that combines it with a bunch of other things unless they prove its purity with a certificate of analysis.
 I enthusiastically recommend PureBulk.com's Chaga as they have the highest standards in the industry for quality assurance and purity testing.

 Downloadable Chaga?